ObserveRTC/client-monitor-js/docs/PERCEIVED_QUALITY_DETECTORS.md

 deltaFramesDecoded`.
-It is not used here, for a plain reason. `qpSum` is **optional** in the specification, absent on some codecs and on some implementations, and its scale differs between codecs — the library's own `VIDEO_QP_MAX` records 127 for VP8, 255 for VP9 and AV1, and 51 for H.264 and H.265.
+It is not used here, for a plain reason. `qpSum` is **optional** in the specification, absent on some codecs and on some implementations, and its scale differs between codecs — the library's own QP scale runs to 127 for VP8, 255 for VP9 and AV1, and 51 for H.264 and H.265.
 A QP threshold is therefore not a number at all; it is a per-codec table.
-The score calculator maintains exactly that table (`VIDEO_QP_THRESHOLDS`, five codecs × three motion classes) and demonstrates the failure mode: where the codec has no entry, or where the browser reports no `qpSum`, the whole judgement silently produces nothing, and nothing distinguishes that from a picture that was fine.
+The score calculator maintained exactly that table until 4.9.0 (five codecs × three motion classes) and demonstrated the failure mode: where the codec had no entry, or where the browser reported no `qpSum`, the whole judgement silently produced nothing, and nothing distinguished that from a picture that was fine.

 `bitPerPixel` is derived from fields every browser reports for video — `bytesReceived`, `frameWidth`/`frameHeight`, `framesPerSecond` — and means the